Kesh (Sumer): Temple Hymn

+One of the Temple Hymns of Enheduanna, the daughter of Sargon of Akkad (c.
+2334-2279 BC), is dedicated to Kesh as well, though it is shorter than the Early Dynastic composition:

 Location

 Robert D. Biggs suggested Kesh could have just been a variation in the spelling of Kish.

 From inscriptions it is known that Adab was on the Kesh Canal.
 More recently it has been suggested that Kesh is located at Tulul al-Baqarat.